X

 7 min read

 Section 179 deductions offer entrepreneurs helpful tax deductions to reduce their overall taxable business income.
-In 2025, businesses may be able to write off up to $2.5 million in qualifying equipment purchases.
-Read on to learn what IRS Section 179 is, Section 179 tax benefits, how to calculate Section 179 amounts, and how the One Big Beautiful Bill Act (OBBBA) changed Section 179 limits.
+In 2025, businesses may be able to write off up to $2,560,000 in qualifying equipment purchases.
+Read on to learn what an IRS Section 179 expense is, tax benefits, how to calculate amounts, and how the One Big Beautiful Bill Act (OBBBA) changed this deduction’s limits.
 Whether you’re purchasing machinery, vehicles, software, or office equipment, understanding Section 179 limits, guidelines, and qualifying property may save your business at tax time.

 What is a Section 179 deduction?